levimcgomes/levimcgomes.github.io/app/posts/metroidvania/devlog0.md

 excerpt: "The first in a series of devlogs about a metroidvania game"
 ---

 As the title suggests, this is the first (the zero-th?) in a series of devlogs about a metroidvania game.
 In other words, I'm making a [metroidvania](https://en.wikipedia.org/wiki/Metroidvania), and I'm going to write about it, trying my best to explain how I'm making things happen the right way, so that, hopefully, you'll get some understanding of how I made this game.
-This post will serve as an introduction, telling you many random things tha are probably nice to know.
+This post will serve as an introduction, telling you many random things that are probably nice to know.
 So, without further ado, let's see what this is all about.
 > **Disclaimer:** Although I claim this is a programming blog, you're not very likely to see code in my devlogs, at least for this game.
 The reason for that is that this game is closed-source.
 I'll describe how I did *things*, but implementing those *things* is left as an exercise for the reader.

 ## What tools am I using?